gem/oq-irmt-qgis/svir/help/source/11_upload_project_to_platform.rst

     Updating a project that has already been uploaded to the OpenQuake Platform

-This second version of the *Upload* dialog window is displayed when the active layer appears to have been already shared through the OQ-Platform (the ID of a OQ-Platform's layer was previously associated with this layer).
+This second version of the :guilabel:`Upload` dialog window is displayed when the active layer appears to have been already shared through the OQ-Platform (the ID of a OQ-Platform's layer was previously associated with this layer).
 In such cases, it is possible to create a brand new layer, ignoring the previously uploaded